appsquickly/typhoon/README.md

 ### Why Spring for Objective-C?

-Well. . . it's not really Spring.
-Just my personal take on Dependency Injection be for Objective-C. I guess I could've called it 'The Typhoon Framework'.
+Well. . . it's not necessarily Spring.
+Just my personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it ___'The Typhoon Framework'.___

 In Objective-C land, there have been a couple of dependency injection containers that follow in the footsteps of Google Guice.
 The authors have done a great job (objection is especially good), but I wanted an approach that allows the following:

 * Dependencies declared in any order.
-(The order that makes sense).
+(The order that makes sense to humans).

 * Allows both dependency injection (injection of classes defined in the DI context) as well as configuration management (values that get converted to the required type at runtime).